Jbridges1119/Jbridges1119/README.md

 # Hi there 👋, I'm Jeff.

-### I'm a web developer with a background as a Red Seal Technician in the Trades.
+### I'm a Full-Stack Web Developer with a background as a Red Seal Technician in the Trades.

 - 🔭 I’m currently working on learning TypeScript.
 - 📫 How to reach me: